 September 2023

 Can We Have Pro-Worker AI?
-Choosing a path of machines in service of mindsAutomation, Inequality, and Productivity
+Choosing a path of machines in service of mindsLabor Market Consequences of Technological Change

 Power and Progress: Our 1000-Year Struggle Over Technology and Prosperity